Jeffrey Sinclair: Departure and reception

 After filming one full season, O'Hare and the series executive producer/creator J. Michael Straczynski mutually decided for the actor (and character) to depart as a series regular.
 Straczynski announced O'Hare's departure via a written statement posted on GEnie on May 20, 1994:This is a mutual, amicable, and friendly separation.
 This isn't a Tasha Yar situation.
 Moreover, we will be handling this in such a way that, down the road, Sinclair could potentially return to the story. ...I take pains to mention this because both Michael [O'Hare] and I want it clear that we both believe in the show, and want this in no way to interfere with the series.
 He has asked me to convey for him his encouragement, his best wishes, and to emphasize that this is, again, an amicable and friendly separation.Responding to backlash from fans, Straczynski added: "Please do not stick this on O'Hare.
 Whatever decisions get made, it is up to the producers — me and Doug — to implement those decisions, so ultimate responsibility rests with me.
 If you're going to be angry at anyone, be angry at me."
 O'Hare left the series for mental health reasons that were not disclosed at the time.

 Straczynski revealed the circumstances of O'Hare's departure from Babylon 5 at a presentation about the series at the 2013 Phoenix Comicon.
 During the filming of Babylon 5, O'Hare struggled with severe mental illness including paranoid delusions and hallucinations.
-Straczynski offered to suspend production to let O'Hare seek treatment and return to the show as a series regular; however, O'Hare feared that a long hiatus would put the series at risk and he did not want to jeopardize others' jobs.
+Straczynski offered to suspend production to let O'Hare seek treatment and return to the show as a series regular; however, O'Hare feared that a long hiatus would put the series at risk and he did not want to jeopardize other people's jobs.
 Straczynski agreed to keep O'Hare's condition secret to protect his career.

 Straczynski emphasized that O'Hare's fans, particularly those of his role as Sinclair, had helped him cope with his struggle in ways "medication never could."
 O'Hare told Straczynski that fans deserved to eventually learn the real reason for his departure, and that his experience could raise awareness and understanding for people with mental illness.

 O'Hare reprised the character of Sinclair on season two and had a two-episode guest appearance in season three.
 As a result of his departure, there are several minor inconsistencies between the first season and the remainder of the show, most visibly in "And the Sky Full of Stars" and "Babylon Squared."

 In literary analysis of characters in pop culture and science fiction, Jeffrey Sinclair has been examined as a hero and leader.